On a hill overlooking Santiago and much of the bay is a small but well-preserved watchtower called Mirador Perú, which was built at the...

 Fuerte Santiago information

-After a recent mudslide, some coral walls had to be replaced with cement reinforcements.
+After mudslides, some coral walls had to be replaced with concrete reinforcements.